-The Fairfax County Board of Supervisors has designated $110 million in federal, state and county funding under direction of the Fairfax County Department of Transportation to construct pedestrian improvements in high-priority areas of Fairfax County.
+The Fairfax County Board of Supervisors has designated millions of dollars in federal, state and county funding under the direction of the Fairfax County Department of Transportation to construct pedestrian improvements in high-priority areas.
 These projects include:

 - New crosswalks with pedestrian signals.

 - Upgrading existing crosswalks to include pedestrian signals.

 - Upgrading existing walkways and constructing ADA accessible curb ramps.